gilgtc/houzz-analysis/README.md

 In this repo I include code to sample of photographs found on the Houzz website to learn what are the most common colors among different rooms types commonly found in a Houzz home (bathroom, kitchen, etc).
-There is also a classification machine learning model which uses pixel color data to classify photographs into different room types (it is very poor given just the pixel colors).
+There is also a file with several classification machine learning models using pixel color alone to classify photographs into different room types (as expected, the models are very poor given just the pixel colors).